In a hurry and just want to get a quick answer? Ryobi ZRTS1345L is the best Ryobi miter saw you can buy. Keep reading to find out why.

 Introducing The Brand

-As a brand, Ryobi has been around since 1943 which provides ample experience to help ensure that they produce high-quality power tools.
-That said, Ryobi is not a professional-grade power tool manufacturer, instead focusing on consumer-grade options.
+As a brand, Ryobi has been around since 1943, and it provides ample experience to help ensure that it produces high-quality power tools.
+That said, Ryobi is not a professional-grade power tool manufacturer; instead, it focuses on consumer-grade options.

 However, Ryobi started as a die-cast company which is likely why they provide superior durability compared to other consumer-grade power tool manufacturers.
 While they make all kinds of power tools, Ryobi pushes their cordless models more thanks to the versatility of their ONE+ lineup that allows the use of ONE+ batteries for all of their cordless power tools in the line.